-Enrollment projections provided by Educational Data Solutions, LLC indicate some growth in the elementary and high school grade span over the next six years, with a minor decrease in middle school enrollment.
-Overall enrollment is projected to grow by 497 students, or 15,415 students - returning enrollment to pre-pandemic levels.
-The elementary grade span is projected to increase by 373 students, middle school is projected to drop enrollment by 171 students and the high school grade span projects a growth of 303 students.
-While this enrollment projection begins to return the District to pre-pandemic levels, it still reflects a less than 0.5% annual growth, which is relatively consistent with actual enrollment growth over the past decade.
+Enrollment projections provided by Educational Data Solutions, LLC indicate some growth in the elementary grade span over the next six years, with a minor decrease in middle school and high school enrollment.
+Using the high level of growth chart, overall enrollment is projected to grow by 791 students, or 15,386 students - returning enrollment to pre-pandemic levels with growth.
+The elementary grade span is projected to increase by 389 students, middle school is projected to drop enrollment by 62 students and the high school grade span projects a growth of 465 students.
+While this enrollment projection begins to return the district to pre-pandemic levels and reflects projections that consider a higher rate of growth, it still reflects annual growth between (.2%) a year to 2.1% annual growth, which is relatively consistent with actual enrollment growth over the past decade.
+Because of the more recent factors in housing prices coming down, planned development within the district, and the expectation that King County population will continue to grow, the district is using the higher enrollment projection for permanent facility capacity planning.